-Join Joel Bradley for an in-depth discussion in this video What you should know before watching this course, part of Substance Designer: Painted Metal.
+Join Joel Bradley for an in-depth discussion in this video What you should know before watching this course, part of Creating Painted Metal in Substance Designer.

 - Although it has been my goal to make this course as accessible to new users as possible, it is probably worth noting that a basic working knowledge of the Substance Designer application will probably help the learning experience go more smoothly.
 Included in that basic knowledge will be a grasp of application base terminology, familiarity with the substance designer UI, so knowing where the most commonly used tools are located.
 As well as a basic understanding of the CG Texturing process in general.